Sustainable energy: Sustainable development goals

 Meeting existing and future energy demands in a sustainable way is a critical challenge for the global goal of limiting climate change while maintaining economic growth and enabling living standards to rise.
 Reliable and affordable energy, particularly electricity, is essential for health care, education, and economic development.
+Energy poverty is a multidimensional problem affecting people's ability to meet basic energy needs.
+Some needs being for lighting, heating, and cooking.
 As of 2020, 790 million people in developing countries do not have access to electricity, and around 2.6 billion rely on burning polluting fuels for cooking.

 Improving energy access in the least-developed countries and making energy cleaner are key to achieving most of the United Nations 2030 Sustainable Development Goals, which cover issues ranging from climate action to gender equality.
 Sustainable Development Goal 7 calls for "access to affordable, reliable, sustainable and modern energy for all", including universal access to electricity and to clean cooking facilities by 2030.

 Energy conservation

 Energy efficiency—using less energy to deliver the same goods or services, or delivering comparable services with less goods—is a cornerstone of many sustainable energy strategies.
 The International Energy Agency (IEA) has estimated that increasing energy efficiency could achieve 40% of greenhouse gas emission reductions needed to fulfil the Paris Agreement's goals.

 Energy can be conserved by increasing the technical efficiency of appliances, vehicles, industrial processes, and buildings.
 Another approach is to use fewer materials whose production requires a lot of energy, for example through better building design and recycling.
 Behavioural changes such as using videoconferencing rather than business flights, or making urban trips by cycling, walking or public transport rather than by car, are another way to conserve energy.
 Government policies to improve efficiency can include building codes, performance standards, carbon pricing, and the development of energy-efficient infrastructure to encourage changes in transport modes.

 The energy intensity of the global economy (the amount of energy consumed per unit of gross domestic product (GDP)) is a rough indicator of the energy efficiency of economic production.
 In 2010, global energy intensity was 5.6 megajoules (1.6 kWh) per US dollar of GDP.
 United Nations goals call for energy intensity to decrease by 2.6% each year between 2010 and 2030.
 In recent years this target has not been met.
 For instance, between 2017 and 2018, energy intensity decreased by only 1.1%.

 Efficiency improvements often lead to a rebound effect in which consumers use the money they save to buy more energy-intensive goods and services.
 For example, recent technical efficiency improvements in transport and buildings have been largely offset by trends in consumer behaviour, such as selecting larger vehicles and homes.